 Delaney, who is one of the most moderate and rational Democrat contenders, is vowing to remain in the race, believing that – as the field narrows – voters will focus more on the policies and will take his candidacy more seriously.

-One has to wonder, though, how – and, indeed, why – some of the other 2020 hopefuls are sticking around.
+.
 Bill de Blasio and Kirsten Gillibrand, in particular, appear to share the unenviable mantle of least-liked candidates.
 Neither one is likely to make it to October unless pure self-delusion is their only driving force, which is entirely likely, of course, given their characters.

 Buttigieg, O’Rourke, Harris, and Booker all seemed like strong contenders, at one point or another.
 While O’Rourke’s campaign has always seemed to be nothing more than a half-baked vanity project, the other three are still the only potential challengers to Biden, Sanders, and Warren.
 Arguably, Harris is the only threat to the front-runners.